-Thirdly, the history of the Iron Gates displacement is not institutionalized at a local level, and people are not taught in local schools about this process.
-Thus these memories are entirely unofficial, they exist only as countermemories.
-There are only a handful of books appeared (locally) which document the Iron Gates displacement but they are published in Romanian and highlight the integration of the hydropower for tourism developments.
-Memories are also preserved in documentary form, which could be followed on youtube or other media services.
-Consequently, memories of the displacement are mainly transmitted orally and secondary through written and online publications.
+Third, the history of the Iron Gates displacement is not institutionalized at a local level and people are not taught in local schools about this process.
+Thus, these memories are entirely unofficial; they exist only as counter-memories.
+There are only a handful of books locally which document the Iron Gates displacement, but they are published in Romanian and primarily highlight the integration of the hydropower for tourism developments.
+Memories are also preserved in documentary form, which could be followed on YouTube or other media services.
+Consequently, memories of the displacement are mainly transmitted orally and secondarily through written and online publications.

-Fourthly, these memories have been transmitted to current generations in the wider context of post-socialist upheaval and change, which in the case of the Iron Gates means economic marginalisation and decline.
-This is important because they still rest as a form of contestation against the state passing through strong capitalist transformations.
+Fourth, these memories have been transmitted to current generations in the wider context of post-socialist upheaval and change, which in the case of the Iron Gates means economic marginalisation and decline.
+This is important because they remain as a form of contestation against the state passing strong capitalist reforms.

-Fifthly, there were several studies of post-memory in a post-socialist Romanian context (Light and Young 2015; Young and Light 2016).
-The originality of our contribution rest in the reality that post-memories are local and quite undocumented, unofficial but strongly rooted in place.
+Fifth, there were several studies of post-memory in a post-socialist Romanian context (Light and Young 2015; Young and Light 2016).
+The originality of our contribution rests in the reality that post-memories are local and undocumented, unofficial but strongly rooted in place.
 We are not aware of studies on post-socialist context that have emphasized how they are bound up with place.